Cyber Security for Beginners

 3. Password Attack

-To crack a password or find a password, we use this technique.
+We use this technique to crack or find a password.
 There are five types of password attacks:

-• Dictionary attack: In this method, we handle every password that is possible through the dictionary.
+• Dictionary attack: In this method, we handle every possible password through the dictionary.

-• Brute force: This is a trial and error method used to decode the password or data.
-This attack takes the most amount of time.
+• Brute force: This trial-and-error method decodes the password or data.
+This attack takes the most time.

 • Keylogger: As the name suggests, a keylogger records all keystrokes on a keyboard.
 Most hackers use keyloggers to get passwords and account details.